 Today represents a new era for the space industry and a big part of it, the commercial satellite industry, is at an inflexion point.
-This is partly because of the massive growth in the number of satellites in Earth orbit which now totals over 2,100.
-From 2014-2018, over 850 satellites were launched and this represents a whopping increase of 243% over the previous five years.
+This is partly because of the massive growth in the sheer number of satellites in Earth orbit which as of the end of 2023 totaled nearly 10,000.
+From 2016-2020, an average of 585 satellites were launched each year.
+That number rose to nearly 2,800 in 2023 and represents a whopping increase of approximately 380 percent.

 Also, thanks to massive leaps in technological innovation and production, today’s satellites can do more than ever before and the cost to manufacture and launch these orbiting machines has also dropped dramatically.
 Today satellites of all shapes and sizes provide us with a wide variety of vital and everyday services.